Kicksecure/usability-misc/README.md

 "#user   ALL=(ALL:ALL) NOPASSWD:ALL".
 Lets user "user" easily run all commands without password.
 Disabled (out commented) by default.

+Process configuration folder /etc/audit/rules.d/ by default if auditd is installed.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)

 # Generic Readme #